 - While bacon cooks, soften the cream cheese by resting the package in a dish of hot water for ten minutes.

-- Blend together softened cream cheese and sour cream until no lump appear.
+- Blend together softened cream cheese and sour cream in a mixing bowl until no lumps appear.

 - Mix in Worchestershire sauce, prepared horseradish, crumbled bacon, and blue cheese.